amperity/amperity-docs/amperity_datagrid/source/householding.rst

 .. householding-address-based-note-start

 .. note:: This topic describes address-based householding as a starting point.
-An implementation of address-based householding can vary significantly from tenant to tenant, depending on the
+An implementation of address-based householding can vary significantly across brand use cases, depending on the

    * Type and number of data sources
    * Number of addresses
    * Types of direct mail campaigns that will be based on the results

-   along with other dependencies that may be tenant-specific.

-   Please discuss address-based householding with your Amperity representative prior to adding it so they can help the scope and level of detail that may be required for your tenant.

 .. householding-address-based-note-end